 Teeling

 Make a huge range of very premium, single malt, single grain and small batch Irish whiskeys ranging up to 30 years old.
-Made in the first new distillery in Dublin to open up in over 125 years, and taking off like a rocket.
-Teeling also make a 52.5% Poitin, which is clearly made for the bravest among us.
+Made in the first new distillery in Dublin to open up in over 125 years, Teeling’s been taking off like a rocket.
+Teeling also make a 52.5% poitin, which is clearly made for the bravest among us.

 Midleton